-One reason it’s really useful to already have hired your key production help is that at the point when you’re breaking down the script, it’s great to have someone begin storyboarding the scenes as they’re broken down.
+One reason it’s really useful to have already hired your key production help is that, at the point when you’re breaking down the script, it’s great to have someone begin storyboarding the scenes as they’re broken down.
 This feedback loop will provide clarity about what really is and is not needed in each scene.

 5. Location scouting

-Location scouting can also begin during the end of the script breakdown process.
+Location scouting can also begin at the end of the script breakdown process.
 Your location manager should be out scouting particular locations concurrently with you breaking down the script.
 They can send you pictures, feedback, and technical requirements for potential locations that can help you refine your script breakdown and can also assist your story-boarder.